 With that much work, depression in women is sure to happen to anyone at some point in their lives.
 And any woman for that matter has asked herself am I depressed for at least once in her life.

 Women also live longer than men and old age is mostly associated with bereavement, loneliness, poor physical health, and precarity.
 Combine all these conditions and you have the perfect ingredients for developing depression in women.
+For example, a recent poll shows that almost 10% of people over 55 have experienced the death of a spouse.

 Women are also more likely to ask themselves am I depressed then, consult a doctor, and to discuss their feelings with their doctor.
 So, the doctor would also be more likely to make a diagnosis that they have depression.